yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ## 1. Motivation and assumptions {#motivation}

-Some of you may have a Raspberry PI laying around.
+Some of you may have a Raspberry Pi laying around.
 You've bought it on a whim and wanted to build something with it.
 Me too!
-Even though the internet is full of interesting [PI projects](https://www.reddit.com/r/raspberry_pi/), I've never got around to finish one (automatic water supply for plants was my dream).
+Even though the internet is full of interesting [Pi projects](https://www.reddit.com/r/raspberry_pi/), I've never got around to finish one (automatic water supply for plants was my dream).
-But PI can be useful for some simple everyday tasks.
+But Pi can be useful for some simple everyday tasks.
 Here I will try to show you how I got around to use mine.
 Also this is a reference for myself on how to reinstall everything.

-I assume that Raspberry OS installed and the PI is connected to your local network.
+I assume that Raspberry OS installed and the Pi is connected to your local network.
-Before we setup SSH and UFW we need to have a monitor and a keyboard connected to the PI.
+Before we setup SSH and UFW we need to have a monitor and a keyboard connected to the Pi.
 Other steps can be done remotely.
-You will also need a separate (main) computer with a terminal from which you are going to connect to your PI.
+You will also need a separate (main) computer with a terminal from which you are going to connect to your Pi.

 ## 2. Tailscale {#tailscale}

 Tailscale can be described as managed WireGuard.
 We will use it to create our own VPN.
-With that you will be able to access our PI from anywhere securely.
+With that you will be able to access our Pi from anywhere securely.
 A guide on how to start with tailscale can be found [here](https://tailscale.com/kb/1017/install/).
-And on how to install it on a PI can be found [here](https://tailscale.com/download/linux/rpi).
+And on how to install it on a Pi can be found [here](https://tailscale.com/download/linux/rpi).
-By the end you should see your PI in the [console](https://login.tailscale.com/admin/machines).
+By the end you should see your Pi in the [console](https://login.tailscale.com/admin/machines).
 I use MagicDNS.
 You can enable it [here](https://login.tailscale.com/admin/dns).
 I have changed my machine name to `pi`.
-Hereafter I will use it as my PI DNS name.
+Hereafter I will use it as my Pi DNS name.

 ## 3. SSH {#ssh}